tdegeus/goose-article/README.md

 \affil[1]{...}
 \affil[2]{...}

-% The contact information.
-\contact{...} % E.g. "\href{mailto:tom@geus.me}{tom@geus.me}"

-% The author to put in the PDF information.
+% Suggestion: set the proper author in the PDF information.
 \hypersetup{pdfauthor={...}}

-% Text to put in the header.
-The page number is always used.
+% Optional: add a page-header.
 \header{...}

 % =============================